Corporate Credit Transaction Examples

 post_tstrans_codeamtpmt_ref_noauth_idsource_idcalculated_balance

-• The top row shows the transfer out of the CC funding account.
+• Row 1 — The transfer out of the CC funding account.
 The source_id refers to the entry in the adjustments table (adj_id).

-• The second row shows the transfer into the CC spending account.
+• Row 2 — The transfer into the CC spending account.

-• The third row shows the approved authorization amount.
+• Row 3 — The approved authorization amount.
 A 35.00 hold is placed on the CC spending account, so the available balance is 0.00.
 Between the time that the 35.00 is moved into the CC spending account and the hold is placed, the amount is locked, so the 35.00 cannot be spent by another process.

-• The fourth and fifth rows show the settlement time, when the authorization hold is backed out and the settlement is posted to the CC spending account.
+• Rows 4–5 — The settlement time, when the authorization hold is backed out and the settlement is posted to the CC spending account.

 For instructions on simulating this type of transaction see Perform transactions in Testing Corporate Credit.